40843245/CSharp/built-in package/System/Console/tutorial guide/CH9 -- detect which key is pressed in console.md

 ### example 2
 #### main code
-The following method will be exit iff the user inputs `cancel` key.
+The following method will be exit iff the user inputs clear key.

 ```
         /// <summary>